-Having Ehlers-Danlos Syndrome presents a wide variety of symptoms and health challenges.
-Sometimes the best solutions come from the doctor’s office, but often these pills come with myriad side effects that are sometimes worse than the symptoms they’re prescribed for, especially since we have delicate constitutions that tend to react poorly to such things, especially for those of us affected by a mast cell activation disorder, and if you’ve read my post, “Are Most Spoonies Suffering from an MCAD?” you know I think most of us are in this category whether we realize it or not.
+Having a spoonie condition presents a wide variety of symptoms and health challenges.
+Sometimes the best solutions come from the doctor’s office, but often these pills come with myriad side effects that are often worse than the symptoms they’re prescribed for, especially since we have delicate constitutions that tend to react poorly to such things, especially for those of us affected by a mast cell activation disorder, and if you’ve read my post, “Are Most Spoonies Suffering from an MCAD?” you know I think most of us are in this category whether we realize it or not.

-A few years ago, I began turning to “alternative medicine,” herbs, antioxidants, vitamins and minerals, desperate for relief that I was denied after years of trial and error with dozens of drugs.
-I simply can’t tolerate any of the drugs traditionally prescribed to spoonies and zebras such as Lyrica or Cymbalta, and the effectiveness of amitryptiline was short lived.
+A few years ago, I began turning to “alternative medicine,” herbs, antioxidants, vitamins and minerals, desperate for the relief that I was denied after years of trial and error with dozens of doctors and even more drugs.
+I simply can’t tolerate any of the drugs traditionally prescribed to spoonies and zebras such as Lyrica or Cymbalta, and the effectiveness of amitryptiline was very short lived.
 I have a severe allergy to codeine and the nausea and constipation caused by opiates is so unbearable that I’d rather just be in pain.
 But it didn’t take me long to realize that there are alternatives if you know where to look and how to do the research and that often pain relief comes from addressing the cause of symptoms wherever possible rather than just masking them with medications.

 What I’ve come to realize is that for optimal health, we should all be utilizing some combination of holistic medicine to compliment the care of our doctors.
 The natural world, right down to the food we eat, the sport and exercise we engage in, our self-care and body work and our supplements and vitamins are all key to maintaining and preserving our health and our doctors should be there in the event of their failures, not to keep us healthy.
 Let’s face it, our medical system, at least in America and most of the western world, is not built on wellness and prevention.
 It’s centered on sickness and repair.
 For more on these thoughts, see this blog post.